Servideska/HPC/doc.zih.tu-dresden.de/docs/software/pika.md

     Be aware that CPU socket or node metrics can share the resources of other jobs running on the same CPU socket or node.
 This can result e.g., in cache perturbation and thus a sub-optimal performance.
-To get valid performance data for those metrics, it is recommended to submit an exclusive job!
+To get valid performance data for those metrics, it is recommended to submit an exclusive job (`--exclusive`)!

 If the current partition supports simultaneous multithreading (SMT) the maximum number of hardware threads per physical core is displayed in the SMT column.
 The Slurm configuration on ZIH systems